777arc/PySDR/content/bladerf.rst

 bladeRF Architecture
 ********************************

-At a high level, the bladeRF 2.0 is based on the AD9361 RFIC, combined with a Cyclone V FPGA (either the 49 kLE :code:`5CEA4` or 301 kLE :code:`5CEA9`), and a Cypress FX3 USB 3.0 controller that has a 200 MHz ARM9 core inside loaded with custom firmware.
+At a high level, the bladeRF 2.0 is based on the AD9361 RFIC, combined with a Cyclone V FPGA (either the 49 kLE :code:`5CEA4` or 301 kLE :code:`5CEA9`), and a Cypress FX3 USB 3.0 controller that has a 200 MHz ARM9 core inside, loaded with custom firmware.
 The block diagram of the bladeRF 2.0 is shown below:

 .. image:: ../_images/bladeRF-2.0-micro-Block-Diagram-4.png
    :scale: 80 %